For the first time ever, I'm revealing my team's SEO secret weapon, Surfer SEO...

-But either way, once you go all through the SERP Analyzer checklist and fix all of the issues for your keywords, you will be ready to re-publish your blog with these new changes… and you will literally start to see results immediately!
+But either way, once you go all through the SERP Analyzer checklist and fix all of the issues for your keywords, you will be ready to re-publish your blog with these new changes… and you will literally start to see mobile or desktop results immediately!

 It will now be fully edited, and you'll be able to sit back and keep an eye on it.
-With everything you’ve learned about this product, if you did your audit and adjusted your ranking factors correctly, you should absolutely experience a significant jump in your rankings almost right away!
+With everything you’ve learned about Surfer SEO, if you did your audit and adjusted your on page factors correctly, you should absolutely experience a significant jump in your Google search rankings almost right away!

-This Is Truly Only The Beginning Of What Surfer SEO Can Do For You...
+This Is Truly Only The Beginning Of What Surfer SEO Tool Can Do For You...

 Surfer SEO is a massively effective and in-depth tool.
 What you have learned in this guide is a very simple and basic run-through of only the most prominent tools in the system.